What Are Botulinum Toxin Injections?

 Botulinum toxin being injected into a calf muscle.

-Sedation is not usually used as the injection time is so short.
-A local anesthetic is used instead.
-Younger children will many times behave as if no anesthetic has been applied.
-This may be a result of anxiety over not fully understanding what is being done and fear of "shots."
-In these cases gentle restraint is done to hold the area being injected immobile.
-In addition two individuals injecting at the same time can decrease time of the session.
+Sedation is not often used because the injection time is so short.
+A local numbing cream (anesthetic) is used instead.
+Young children often behave as if no numbing cream was used.
+This may be due to not fully understanding what is being done and having a fear of "shots."
+In these cases, gentle holding (restraint) is done to keep the area of the shot still.
+Two staff members sometimes give the injections at the same time to decrease the time of the session.

-The EMLA cream used does an excellent job of anesthetizing the skin, but the patient may feel pressure and a duller sensation of the needle in the muscle.
-We know this because we have tried it on ourselves (without the Botox) and the EMLA cream will definitely numb the skin to the point of not feeling the injection as the needle passes through the skin.
+The EMLA cream does a great job numbing the skin, but the patient may feel pressure and a dull feeling of the needle in the muscle.
+We know this because we have tried it on ourselves (without the Botox).
+The EMLA cream will numb the skin to the point of not feeling the shot as the needle goes through the skin.

-There can be small dots of blood at the injection sites and some very minor bruising.
-The muscle can be weakened more than expected, which is considered a side effect, but since the effects of the botulinum toxin injections are temporary, this will improve over time.
+Injections of botulinum toxin are most often well tolerated without significant side effects.
+There can be small dots of blood at the sites and some minor bruising.
+The muscles injected can be weakened more than normal.
+This is considered a side effect.
+Since the effects of the botulinum toxin injections are temporary, this will improve over time.

-If there are any concerns following botulinum toxin injections, call the Division of Pediatric Rehabilitation, 513-636-7480.
-A follow-up visit with a physician from the Division of Pediatric Rehabilitation will be scheduled.
+If there are any concerns after the botulinum toxin injections, call the Division of Rehabilitation Medicine (513-636-7480).
+A follow-up visit with a doctor from Rehabilitation Medicine will be scheduled.